What is Robots.txt

 When the sitemap is in the robots directory file, the pages get more attention on crawling.

-Never use the link of the sitemap that is not created.
-That might affect the website’s crawling performance.
+Never use the link of the sitemap that is not created, which might affect the website’s crawling performance.

 User-agent: *